Sustainable additive manufacturing: Innovation and a green future

 A. Integrated Technologies in Production Processes

-Modern control and monitoring systems optimize every stage of production.
+Modern control and monitoring systems optimize each production stage.
 Software integration connects different stages, ensuring unprecedented fluidity.

 B. Benefits for the Automotive Industry